 To be a misleading commercial practice, the marketing communication must be likely to cause the average consumer to make a transactional decision they would not otherwise make.
-A person who is found guilty of an offence under the CPA is liable on summary conviction to a fine of up to \$3,000 or up to six months imprisonment, or both.
-On conviction on indictment, a person is liable to a fine up to \$60,000 or imprisonment for up to 18 months, or both.
+The CPA makes it a criminal offence for traders, including digital health providers, to engage in an unfair or misleading commercial practice in relation to a range of matters, including the existence or nature of a product, its benefits or fitness for purposes, the results to be expected from it, etc. A person who is found guilty of an offence under the CPA is liable on summary conviction to a fine of up to €3,000 or up to six months imprisonment, or both.
+On conviction on indictment, a person is liable to a fine up to €60,000 or imprisonment for up to 18 months, or both.